 There are also lots of ways to just buy a ready built gaming PC if that’s what you want.

 Critically though, I’ve often wondered, is it actually cheaper to buy a ready built PC?

 Is it cheaper to buy a custom made games PC?

-Here’s the ready built gaming desktop PC favorite of 2020: the ASUS ROG Strix GA15, rated by Gamesradar as “the best ready built gaming PC desktop of 2020”.
+Here’s the ready-built gaming desktop PC from ASUS, the ROG Strix GA15, rated by Gamesradar as “the best ready-built gaming PC desktop of 2020”.